faster-cpython/benchmarking-public/results/bm-20240913-3.14.0a0-a7a7e7f-JIT/bm-20240913-linux-x86_64-brandtbucher-deopt_tracing_32-3.14.0a0-a7a7e7f-vs-base.md

 # HPT report

-- Reliability score: 52.37% likely to be faster
+- Reliability score: 60.89% likely to be slow
-- 90% likely to have a speedup of 1.00x
+- 90% likely to have a slowdown of 1.00x
-- 95% likely to have a speedup of 1.00x
+- 95% likely to have a slowdown of 1.00x
-- 99% likely to have a speedup of 1.00x
+- 99% likely to have a slowdown of 1.00x

 # Memory
 - memory change: 1.01x